Wherever you go to watch ballet in London…

 …the dancing will always be en pointe.

-There are four specialist ballet theatres in London; three in Covent Garden and another a little further east in Clerkenwell.
-Each see an impressive slew of both home-grown talent and international ballet troupes pass through their doors throughout the year.
+There are four specialist dance theatres in London; three in Covent Garden and another a little further east in Islington.
+Each see an impressive slew of both home-grown talent and international ballet troupes pass through their doors throughout the year, culminating in some amazingly festive Christmas shows – and it doesn’t cost as much as you might think to go and see them do their thing.

 If you’re short on time, or want to see behind the scenes of it all, the bigger theatres offer open rehearsals, where you can sit in and watch the dancers practise with the choreographers (and they’re usually only about a tenner to watch).
 But sometimes you just want to immerse yourself in a full, bells-and-whistles production, with hand-painted scenery, elaborate costumes, big chorus numbers and a full orchestra (including bells and whistles).